jerry4174/Hot-water-boiler-monitor-with-Raspberry-Pi3/README.md

 The monitor installation is described in the Wiki part [Installation Instructions](https://github.com/jerry4174/Hot-water-boiler-monitor/wiki/Installation-Instructions).

 ## Usage
-- Connect the monitor power supply to a boiler or a pump.
+- Switch off the boiler.
+Connect the monitor power supply to a boiler or a pump.
+- Use L and N wire.
+This job must be done by a licensed electrician.
 - Switch on the boiler
 - Start remote boiler.py: sudo nohup python ./boiler.py &
 - Run the monitor about one week.
 After one week the log file will be evalueted.
 You will see the switching intervals of your boiler or another machine.